 A final alternative is to adopt a loss function which works “well” in most cases as a convention in the manner of Keyfitz (1979).
 The Mean Absolute Percentage Error (MAPE,) discussed in Section 6, is frequently used in this sense.
 Another alternative is the Webster-Saint Lagüe Rule, discussed in Section 5.
-Webster’s Rule is a particular parametrization of the loss functions developed in the present paper.
+The Webster-Saint Lagüe Rule is a particular parametrization of our loss functions.
 That the chosen loss function need not work well in every case has been explicated by Lerner (1957, p.
 441) in the context of legal rules: \begin{quotation} [W]ith all general rules, there are particular cases where...it would be better for the rule not to be applied. \end{quotation} The poor performance of a particular loss function in a particular circumstance does not invalidate its use in general.